Murmansk Governor sits down with a suspected war criminal

 "I am happy to see you," Governor Andrei Chibis said as he greeted Sergei Pelipay, the Major General who is suspected of serious war crimes in Ukraine.

-The high-ranking military man was on 21 February welcomed to the office of Andrei Chibis.
-The two men know each other well for several years.
+The high-ranking military man was welcomed on February 21 to the office of Andrei Chibis.
+The two men have known each other well for several years.

 "I remember our trips to Kharkov Oblast in the beginning of the special military operation.
-With thrill, I recall our interaction," Governor Chibis told Pelopay.
+With thrill, I recall our encounters," Governor Chibis told Pelopay.

-"I am proud that our warriors from the North are successful [and] the best wishes to you and all the men who are steadily moving towards victory," the Governor added.
+"I am proud that our warriors from the North are successful [and] my best wishes to you and all the men who are steadily moving towards victory," the Governor added.

 Sergei Pelipay was Commander of the 200th Motorised Rifle Brigade in Pechenga, Murmansk region, in the period 2017-2020.
-He subsequently enrolled in the Military Academy of the Russian General Staff and was later appointed Head of the 14th Army Corps.
+He subsequently studied at the Military Academy of the Russian General Staff and was later appointed Head of the 14th Army Corps.
 In 2024, he was appointed Commander of the 68th Army Corps.

 The Major General has spent major parts of the past three years on occupied territory.
 Until recently, he is believed to have commanded forces that are fighting in the Dnepr river delta.